jonhrafe/MCDC_Simulator_public/README.md

 For full reproducibility of the results presented on: [https://www.frontiersin.org/articles/10.3389/fninf.2020.00008/full](https://www.frontiersin.org/articles/10.3389/fninf.2020.00008/full), the first version, 1.42, is the same version released in the paper's GitHub repository:  [https://github.com/jonhrafe/Robust-Monte-Carlo-Simulations](https://github.com/jonhrafe/Robust-Monte-Carlo-Simulations).

-However, future releases may not follow the conf_file conventions used and included in thi aforementioned repository.
+However, future releases may not follow the conf_file conventions used and included in the aforementioned repository.

 ## Developer(s)